-Hormonal therapies for breast cancer
+Hormonal therapies for breast cancer in women

-whether or not you’ve been through the menopause
+whether you’ve been through the menopause or not

 the risk of the cancer coming back

 how the side effects are likely to affect you.

 Hormonal therapy reduces the risk of breast cancer coming back.

 It’s very important to take hormonal therapy for as long as your cancer specialist prescribes it.
 It may help to build taking it into your daily routine so it becomes a habit.